CNES/Pandora2D/docs/source/getting_started.rst

 Overview
 ########

-Pandora2d  is a coregistration tool that provide disparity maps for images pairs with a combination in both direction.
+Pandora2d  is a coregistration tool that provides disparity maps for image pairs with a combination in both directions.
-It uses `Pandora <https://github.com/CNES/Pandora>`__ who works with stereo pair of images only.
+It uses `Pandora <https://github.com/CNES/Pandora>`__ which works with stereo pair of images only.

 Install